chimera-suite/use-case/README.md

 resultDF = result.dataFrame
 ```

-After some manipulation of the dataframe, it's possible to __store__ again in a __Hive table__.
-In our case we use an overvrite operation, because the empty table has been already created during the Spark docker startup.
+After the Data Scientists have manipulated the Spark DataFrame for performing thei anlyses, they can to __persist__ it in a __Spark table__.
+In the example is used an overvrite operation, because the an empty table has been already created during the Spark startup.

 ```
 df2.write.mode("overwrite").saveAsTable('pizzadb.analysis')
 ```

 The first iteration of the anlysis is completed.
-We can now open the secon notebook `notebook_BA.ipyml`, which has been created by a business analyst that needs to build a graphical report about the food quality of each restaurant.
-For example, he could be interested in knowing which are the percentages of anomalous pizzas for each restaurant by running the following __SPARQL query__ in the notebook.
+We can now open the second notebook called `notebook_BA.ipyml`.
+The Business Analysts are interested in creating an histogram that shows the most critical restaurants.
+In this case they need both the Data Scientists results from the first round-trip iteration, and the original restaurants data, which can be used to retrieve in which restaurant a specific pizza has been cooked.
+Both the information are persisted in Spark tables.
+In addition, they also need an ontology describing the concept of good or bad quality for the pizzas, which is stored in the Fuseki's Knowledge Graph.
+The following query notebook's __SPARQL query__ perform a counting operation of the anomalous pizzas over all the quality cheched, in order to display the percentages of anomalous pizzas for each restaurant.

 ```
 sparql_endpoint = "http://jena-fuseki:3030/pizzads"